-Sui includes an efficient and sustainable economic mechanism for financing data storage, which is important given Sui’s ability to store arbitrarily large amounts of on-chain data.
+Sui includes an efficient and sustainable economic mechanism for financing data storage, which is important given the ability of Sui to store arbitrarily large amounts of on-chain data.

-Financially, on-chain data storage introduces a severe intertemporal challenge: validators who process and write data into storage today may differ from the future validators needing to store that data.
-If users were to pay fees for computation power only at write, effectively, future users would need to subsidize past users for their storage and pay disproportionately high fees.
+Financially, on-chain data storage introduces a severe inter-temporal challenge: validators who process and write data into storage today might differ from the future validators needing to store that data.
+If users paid fees for computation power only at write, then future users would need to subsidize past users for their storage and pay disproportionately high fees.
 This negative network externality can become highly taxing for Sui in the future if left unaddressed.

-Sui’s economic design includes a storage fund that redistributes storage fees from past transactions to future validators.
+Sui economic design includes a storage fund that redistributes storage fees from past transactions to future validators.
 When users transact on Sui, they pay fees upfront for both computation and storage.
-The storage fees are deposited into a storage fund used to adjust the share of future stake rewards distributed to validators relative to SUI delegators.
-This design is intended to provide future Sui validators with viable business models.
+The storage fees are deposited into a storage fund used to adjust the share of future stake rewards distributed to validators relative to the users that stake SUI with them.
+This design provides future Sui validators with viable business models.

 Storage fund rewards

-Sui’s proof-of-stake mechanism calculates total stake as the sum of delegated stake plus the SUI tokens deposited in the storage fund.
+The Sui delegated proof-of-stake (PoS) mechanism calculates total stake as the sum of user stake plus the SUI tokens deposited in the storage fund.
 Hence, the storage fund receives a proportional share of the overall stake rewards depending on its size relative to total stake.
-The majority of these stake rewards – a share $\gamma$ – are paid out to current validators to compensate for storage costs while the remaining $(1-\gamma)$ rewards are used to reinvest in the fund.
+The majority of these stake rewards – a share – are paid out to current validators to compensate for storage costs, while the remaining rewards are used to reinvest in the fund.
 In other words, stake rewards accruing to the storage fees submitted by past transactions are paid out to current validators to compensate them for data storage costs.
 When on-chain storage requirements are high, validators receive substantial additional rewards to compensate for their storage costs.
 Vice versa when storage requirements are low.

 More specifically, the storage fund has three key features: